 Also weighing investors' mood, Hòa Phát Group (HPG), PV Gas (GAS), and Vinhomes (VHM) posted great losses, down in a range of 1.68-2.36 per cent.

 Losses were capped by gains in some large-cap stocks, with Mobile World Investment Corporation (MWG) being the biggest gainer, up 5.13 per cent.
 Techcombank (TCB) and Kinh Bắc City Development Holding Corporation (KBC) also helped cushion the downtrend as two ticker symbols were up 2.2 per cent and 5.39 per cent, respectively.

 Meanwhile, on the Hà Nội Stock Exchange (HNX), the HNX-Index rose 0.4 points, or 0.19 per cent, to end yesterday at 212 points.

 Over 161.6 million shares were traded on the northern bourse during the session, worth VNĐ2.2 trillion.

-Meanwhile, foreign investors were net sellers on both main exchanges, with a value of VNĐ817.02 billion.
-Of which, they net sold a value of nearly VNĐ800 billion on HoSE, and a value of VNĐ19.63 billion on HNX. — VNS
+Foreign investors were net sellers on the market after net sold nearly VNĐ290 billion on two main exchanges.
+Of which, they net sold VNĐ305.22 billion on HoSE, while net buying VNĐ15.29 billion on HNX. — VNS